bayfrontmedia/bones/docs/usage/console.md

 # List all migrations which have ran
 php bones migration:list
-# Migrations can be sorted by "id", "migration", or "batch" (default)
+# Migrations can be sorted by "id", "name", or "batch" (default)
 php bones migration:list --sort=id
 # Return as JSON
 php bones migration:list --json